jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/about-us/events/breaking-the-build/index.md

 slug: about-us/events/breaking-the-build/
 title: Breaking the Build
 subtitle: Our SecDevOps Habits
-:category: events
+category: events
 description: The conference Breaking the Build presents Fluid Attacks' SecDevOps habits that allow us to keep improving every day, and how to implement them in your company.
 keywords: Fluid Attacks, SecDevOps, Habits, Breaking the Build, CI-CD, Conference, Pentesting, Ethical Hacking
 eventspage: yes
 banner: events-bg
 ---